ithinuel/ithinuel/_posts/2018-04-08-embedded-rust-framework-structure.md

   Defines generic traits that exposes features for common resources such as UART, SPI, I²C, ADC, DAC, CAN, Timers...
   It also reexport modules from other *core* crates (such as synchronization primitives etc) ;
 - `silica_core_sync` :
   Provides generic implementations for Mutexes, Semaphores and critical sections.
-It expects (at least) two extern functions to be defined : `fn critical_section_enter()` and `fn critical_section_enter()` ;
+It expects (at least) two external functions to be defined : `fn critical_section_enter()` and `fn critical_section_enter()` ;
 - `silica_cortexm` (mcu core level) :
-  Implements Mutexes, Semaphores & critical section internals.
+  Implements Mutexes, Semaphores & critical sections' internals.
-  This is also where is implemented all the os mecanisms are because they are generic to all cortex cores ;
+  This is also where is implemented all the os mechanisms are because they are generic to all cortex cores ;
 - `silica_cortexm_4` :
   Implements extra traits that cover cases that can be handled/accelerated by hardware specific features ;
 - `silica_atsam4e` (chip level) :